 The Young Child PTSD Checklist (Scheeringa, 2013) is a developmentally-sensitive checklist to assess PTSD in young children that is filled out by caregivers that includes a traumatic events page, 24 symptoms and 6 items of functional impairment.
 It has been updated for DSM-5.
 It is free in the public domain.
 Click here for this checklist.
 Click here for a Spanish version.
 Click here for a French version

 The Young Child PTSD Screen (Scheeringa, 2010) is a developmentally-sensitive screening tool for young children that is filled out by caregivers.
 It is a 6-item screen to quickly determine whether children need to be referred for clinical treatment for PTSD.
+A psychometric validation study of the YCPS was accepted for publication on Oct.
+23, 2018: Scheeringa MS (in press).
+Development of a brief screen for symptoms of posttraumatic stress disorder in young children: The Young Child PTSD Screen (YCPS).
+Journal of Developmental & Behavioral Pediatrics.
 Click here for this screen.

 The Child PTSD Checklist (CPC) includes a traumatic events page, 21 symptoms and 6 items of functional impairment.
 It has been updated for DSM-5.
 It is free in the public domain.
 There is a parent/caregiver version (CPC-P) and a child version (CPC-C).
 Click here for the parent/caregiver version.
 Click here for the child version.
 Click here for a French version